openvinotoolkit/openvino_notebooks/notebooks/245-oneformer-segmentation/README.md

 # Convert and Optimize OneFormer with OpenVINO™

-This tutorial explains how to convert and optimize the [OneFormer](https://huggingface.co/docs/transformers/model_doc/oneformer) HuggingFace model with OpenVNO.
+This tutorial explains how to convert and run inference on the [OneFormer](https://huggingface.co/docs/transformers/model_doc/oneformer) HuggingFace model with OpenVNO.

 ## Notebook Contents